PaolaRB/final_project/README.md

 ###### Description of the dataset
 The dataset is from the "Breast Cancer Wisconsin (Diagnostic) Database" freely available in python's sklearn library (https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29)

     Number of Samples: 569
-Number of Features: 30 numeric attributes
+    Number of Features: 30 numeric attributes/features
     Number of Classes: 2

 Ten real-valued features are computed for each cell nucleus.
 The mean, standard error and 'worst' or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.